palpaulcode/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Function that searches a string for any of a set of bytes.

 ## File `5-strstr.c`
-Cotains a function `_strstr()` that finds the first occurence of the substring `needle` in the string `haystack`.
+This file contains a function `_strstr()` that finds the first occurence of the substring `needle` in the string `haystack`.
 The terminating null bytes are not compared

 ## File `7-print_chessboard.c`
 Prints a chessboard